| From Evanton

 realised we might have chosen to follow the A9 north from Dingwall

+instead.
 Our chosen route

 took us high into the hills between the Cromarty and Dornoch Firths.